Commutant lifting, interpolation, and perturbations on the polydisc: Homogeneous quotient modules

 The following fact was used to prove the above theorem \cite[Corollary 2.3.]{Deepak}: For $\vp \in H^\infty(\T^n)$ with $\|\vp\|_\infty = 1$, if the Toeplitz operator $T_\vp$ is norm attaining, then the symbol $\vp$ is inner.
-In this context, it is worth noting that the lift of a commutant is highly nonunique, and the issue of uniqueness of Sarason's commutant lifting theorem is inextricably linked to the norm attaintment property \cite[Section 5]{Sarason}.
+In this context, it is worth noting that the lift of an operator in the commutant is highly nonunique, and the issue of uniqueness of Sarason's commutant lifting theorem is inextricably linked to the norm attaintment property \cite[Section 5]{Sarason}.

 Now we consider a simple class of quotient modules where all module maps admit lifting.
 Our idea is fairly elementary: embed one Hardy space into another Hardy space.
 Fix a natural number $m$ such that $1 < m < n$.
 Define